shoniecaplan/shoniecaplan/README.md

 # Hi there, I'm Shonie👋
 - Welcome to my project repository!

-### Hardware Hacker, UW Mathematical Physics Student, and proud user of the (now dead) Atom IDE
+### Hardware Hobbyist, UW Mathematical Physics Student, and proud user of the (now dead) Atom IDE

 - 📈 Currently: Continuing development on IoT Autonomous model car
 - 📈 Currently: Building the perfect organization app for students